alexrutar/texproject/README.md

 ```
 which will generate the file `example.zip` within the project directory.
 This zipfile contains all the important project files, as well as frozen versions of the dynamic macro files.

+## Terminology
+### Frozen Project
+In a frozen project, all macro files are copied rather than symlinked.
+By default, frozen macro files are never overwritten, even when converting a project to an un-frozen state.
+This can be useful to prevent breaking of macro files for old projects or when updating macro files.

+To overwrite frozen macro files, run `tpr refresh --force`.

+## Configuration Files
+### Project Configuration
+### User Configuration
+### System Configuration